adamqkc/ar-exercises/README.md

 This means that there is a `stores` table and an `employees` table in the database that it is using.
 Since we are using an ORM, we just use the two ruby classes and their instances to manage (CRUD) that data.

-We'll be modifying this database via Active Record only.
-The `setup.rb` file already defines the database structure so you _don't need_ to create anything in the database using SQL manually.
+We'll be modifying this database via Active Record only defines the database structure so you _don't need_ to create anything in the database using SQL manually.

 That said, feel free to connect to your Postgres database using `psql` or pgAdmin so that you can see what's in the database.